 Solomon Hoffman, Rabbinical Leader

-Solomon Hoffman is excited to be stepping into the rabbinic leader role at Mishkan Ha’am!
+Solomon Hoffman is excited to be returning to Mishkan Ha’am in the role of rabbinic leader for a second year!
 He is currently a rabbinical student at the Reconstructionist Rabbinical College, where he received the Mehlman Jewish Music Award and Socolow Writing Prize.
 He grew up in Port Washington, NY attending the Reconstructionist Synagogue of the North Shore (RSNS).
 Since 2014, he has been an educator there, pioneering new curriculum on social justice, Jewish values, prayer and Torah for learners 2-90+.
 He has also served as their musical director, arranging for congregant musicians, leading the choir and composing new prayer settings.
 Solomon has composed and arranged music for a variety of theater, cabaret and dance projects and is the founder of The Songwriter’s Orchestra, an innovative 12-piece chamber orchestra that accompanies award-winning songwriters and Broadway performers.
 He served on the volunteer leadership team for the NY chapter of Bend the Arc: A Jewish Partnership for Justice for three years, and seeks to create projects that fuse the arts and activism.
 Solomon graduated magna cum laude from Columbia University with majors in music and psychology, and was inducted into Phi Beta Kappa.
 He is currently completing a unit of Clinical Pastoral Education (CPE) through Mount Sinai Hospital.

 Rabbi Solomon can be reached at: firstname.lastname@example.org